zettelooo/zx-google-docs-sync/README.md

      server$ npm start     # For production
      ```
      > **Note:** You can specify on what port it will serve your API by prepending `PORT=4000` to the commands above, by default it uses the port `4000`.

+1. The `shared` project, which contains the shared implementation between the two others.

+   Here are the scripts to support that:

+   - To update the Zettel official dependencies to their newest versions in order to access the latest API end-points and data models:

+     ```sh
+     shared$ npm run update
+     ```

 For more information, please [contact the development](mailto:ahs502@gmail.com) team.